Rex1911/Block-tune/READMe.md

 100% of sale proceeds with the artist – charging zero commission or processing fees.
 At the same time, the platform also ensures the benefits are passed on to the users in the form of reduced prices.

+#Technology Stack

+fontend : Reactjs for Building encapsulated components that manage their own state, then compose them to make complex UIs.
+Backend : nodejs for building scalable network applications.
+Contract : solidity for writing Contract.